Lumi-supercomputer/LUMI-training-materials/docs/2day-next/106-Support.md

 ## Support level 0: Help yourself!

-Support starts with taking responsibility yourself and use the available sources of information before contacting support.
+Support starts with taking responsibility yourself and using the available sources of information before contacting support.
 Support is not meant to be a search assistant for already available information.